 Photo-facial treatment done with laser or other means in the past showed some degree of success.
 These treatment modalities were carried out mainly by dermatologists or other professionals dealing with skin treatments using different laser devices.
 Obviously over the years improvements have been made and there are products made by Cynosure for example, that have shown some success with the treatment of facial blushing with these new generations of laser devices.

 Dr. Reisfeld is aware of the fact that some other surgeons in the U.S. as well as in Europe are performing Endoscopic Sympathectomy for patients with only Facial Blushing or Cranio-Facial Hyperhidrosis but does not share their opinion.
-If a patient who suffers only from facial hyperhidrosis or facial blushing and would like to know more about this controversial topic a telephone consultation or an office consultation can be obtained for a fee.
-For a consultation please call (310) 557-3037.
+If a patient who only suffers from facial hyperhidrosis or facial blushing and would like to know more about this controversial topic, a telephone consultation or an office consultation can be obtained.
+For a consultation, please call (310) 557-3037.